vidalsasun/ngx-mat-intl-tel-input-2.5.0-fork-vidalsasun/README.md

-# International Telephone Input for Angular Material (NgxMatIntlTelInput)
+# FORKED International Telephone Input for Angular Material (NgxMatIntlTelInput)

-An Angular Material package for entering and validating international telephone numbers.
+I have modified angular V8 version to not to clean the field on validation An Angular Material package for entering and validating international telephone numbers.
 It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.

 **Supports:**